 Many have only ever bought a mobile phone on a traditional contract – where you pay monthly, and the cost of the handset is bundled in with minutes, texts and data.
-Sadly, this is rarely the cheapest option – though they offer a low upfront cost and if you know what you're doing, some can be cracking value.
+Sadly, this is rarely the cheapest option – though they offer a low upfront cost and some can be cracking value, if you know what you're doing.

 This guide is here to help you navigate the sticky world of mobile phone contracts, including how to choose the right tariff, where to find the best deals and tips for making the process go smoothly.